ftovaro/addressbook/README.md

 One of the most cool features this API has is that we have two databases, one is **Postgres** where we store Organizations and Users, and we also have a dynamic database in **Firebase** where only contacts are stored.

-The reason behind this is that **contact** is the entity that will require more storage space, so this way we delegate that responsibility to Firebase where we can manipulate better with the database.
+The reason behind this is that **contact** is the entity that will require more storage space, so this way we delegate that responsibility to **Firebase**.

 ![diagram](https://github.com/ftovaro/addressbook/blob/master/doc/diagram_1.png)